mattbierner/blog.mattbierner.com/_posts/2014-11-03-stupid-template-tricks-the-life-comonadic.md

 ```

 # Plane Zipper
 The zipper is a one dimensional data structure while we need a two-dimensional grid for life.
-So, much like how you can use an arrays of arrays in C to create a 2D matrix, we'll use a zipper of zippers to build an infinite grid.
+So, much like how you can use an array of arrays in C to create a 2D matrix, we'll use a zipper of zippers to build an infinite grid.

-`PlaneZipper` take a zipper of zippers `z`.
+`PlaneZipper` takes a zipper of zippers `z`.

 ``` cpp
 template<typename z>